Rybus07/space-legends-data/README.md

 **Note:** Full collection takes ~5-6 hours due to API rate limiting (15 requests/hour, with a maximum of 100 launches/request)

 ### Extending the Dataset
-To collect recent launches that may have occured since our last update:
+To collect recent launches that may have occurred since our last update:

 ```python
 import requests